 Before you trade in or sell your old vehicle, be sure to remove the license plates and the windshield registration sticker, which shows your plate number.
 This will help prevent you from being charged with parking tickets that do not belong to you.

 Turn in the plates to a motor vehicle office unless you are transferring them to a replacement vehicle.
 Always turn in your plates before you cancel liability insurance or before the insurance lapses.
 If you do not, your registration will be suspended, and your driver license could be suspended as well.

 When transferring the vehicle's title certificate to a new owner, you must fill out the appropriate odometer and damage disclosure statements, and sign your name at "Seller's Signature."
 Then enter the seller's information on the sales tax form Statement of Transaction - Sale or Gift of Motor Vehicle (DTF-802), available at any motor vehicle office and the DMV internet site.
-This form also may be requested through the DMV Call Center.

 Department of Motor Vehicles Consumer Assistance

 If you have a complaint about your vehicle, bring it to the attention of the dealership management right away.
 Keep a record of all contacts with the dealer about the vehicle and any repairs or adjustments made.
 Keep copies of all work orders and invoices as proof of your attempts to resolve the problem.

 If you cannot resolve the problem with the dealer, write to: Bureau of Consumer and Facility Services, PO Box 2700-ESP, Albany, NY 12220-0700, or phone (518) 474-8943 between 8:30 a.m. and 4:15 p.m. weekdays.